Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

 (i) 15 April 2020, USD0.02 million announced by the ADB as part of the Strengthening Social Protection in the Pacific program.
-On 24 July 2020, additional USD0.04 million co-financing under the same program; (ii) 24 April 2020, USD0.13 million allocated by the ADB as additional funding to Vanuatu under the Regional Project on Developing the Pacific Health Sector; (iii) 5 June 2020, USD0.14 million in financing under the Pacific Economic Management, Phase 3 project; (iv) 19 July 2020, USD0.9 million allocation under TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases; (v) 24 July 2020, USD0.21 million under the regional project, Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3); (vi) 29 July 2020, USD1.5 million funding under the COVID-19 Emergency Response; (vii) 10 August 2020, USD0.35 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (viii) 12 August 2020, USD0.11 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries.
+On 24 July 2020, additional USD0.04 million co-financing under the same program; (ii) 24 April 2020, USD0.13 million allocated by the ADB as additional funding to Vanuatu under the Regional Project on Developing the Pacific Health Sector; (iii) 5 June 2020, USD0.14 million in financing under the Pacific Economic Management, Phase 3 project; (iv) 19 July 2020, USD0.9 million allocation under TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases.
+As of 30 January 2021, this has been increased to USD1.04 million; (v) 24 July 2020, USD0.21 million under the regional project, Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3); (vi) 29 July 2020, USD1.5 million funding under the COVID-19 Emergency Response; (vii) 10 August 2020, USD0.35 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (viii) 12 August 2020, USD0.11 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (ix) 17 December 2020, USD0.35 million from the regional project, Supporting Recovery by Micro, Small and Medium-sized Enterprises in the Pacific from the Effects of the COVID-19 Pandemic.

 |08B2 - Other||VUV2,186,474,677||USD18,581,411||